Stepper motor: Bipolar motors

-Higher-phase count stepper motors
+Higher-phase count

 Multi-phase stepper motors with many phases tend to have much lower levels of vibration.
 While they are more expensive, they do have a higher power density and with the appropriate drive electronics are often better suited to the application.

 Driver circuits

 Stepper motor performance is strongly dependent on the driver circuit.
 Torque curves may be extended to greater speeds if the stator poles can be reversed more quickly, the limiting factor being a combination of the winding inductance.
 To overcome the inductance and switch the windings quickly, one must increase the drive voltage.
 This leads further to the necessity of limiting the current that these high voltages may otherwise induce.

 An additional limitation, often comparable to the effects of inductance, is the back-EMF of the motor.
 As the motor's rotor turns, a sinusoidal voltage is generated proportional to the speed (step rate).
 This AC voltage is subtracted from the voltage waveform available to induce a change in the current.